 What makes a healthy coral reef?
 Why are the Nassau Grouper an important part of the reef ecosystem?
-These are two of the primary, guiding questions that will be answered through our study, and will serve as the intention behind all our activities.
-Both curricula are designed for two specific age ranges: 4th year students and 11th year students.
+These are two of the primary guiding questions that will be answered through our study and will serve as the intention behind all our activities.
+Our curricula was originally designed for two specific age ranges: 4th-year students and 11th-year students.
+Since then, we have expanded to include middle school lessons as well.
 Each curriculum covers similar content, however, at a depth that is developmentally appropriate for each age group.

-In addition to providing an overview of key historical, scientific, and conservation concepts about Nassau grouper, the curriculum focuses on developing the students' understanding of the coral reef ecosystem, specifically the vital role that fish diversity and the presence of top predators such as the Nassau grouper play in maintaining a healthy reef.
+In addition to providing an overview of key historical, scientific, and conservation concepts about Nassau Grouper, the curriculum focuses on developing the student's understanding of the coral reef ecosystem, specifically the vital role that fish diversity and the presence of top predators such as the Nassau Grouper play in maintaining a healthy reef.

 Coral reefs are home to thousands of plant and animal species.
 An intricate balance between fishes, corals, and algae maintains healthy coral reefs.
 In addition to the number of different species found on a reef, high functional diversity (including trophic diversity) is critical to maintaining resilient coral reef communities.
-Reef-building corals provide 3-dimensional habitat, resulting in complex refuges in which animals can hide from predators.
+Reef-building corals provide a 3-dimensional habitat, resulting in complex refuges in which animals can hide from predators.
 Herbivores such as parrotfish and sea urchins keep algae cover to a minimum.
 Without herbivores, algae would quickly grow over the top of the corals, smothering them.
-Top predators such as sharks, grouper, and snapper, play an important roll in maintaining species and functional diversity on coral reefs.
-If managed properly, these species will also provide direct benefits to Caribbean societies though viewing opportunities (tourism) and healthy fisheries (sustainable food source).
+Top predators, such as sharks, grouper, and snapper, play an important role in maintaining species and functional diversity on coral reefs.
+If managed properly, these species will also provide direct benefits to Caribbean societies through viewing opportunities (tourism) and healthy fisheries (protein).